Current Arizona Mortgage and Refinance Rates

 • FHA refinances are backed by the Federal Housing Administration (FHA), and can be more accessible — that is, easier to qualify for — than conventional loans.
 Their rates are often lower than conventional refinance rates, and in the current Arizona mortgage rates environment may be more than half a percentage point lower.

-• VA refinances are backed by the U.S. Department of Veterans Affairs (VA) and come with some of the most flexible requirements and lowest rates available.
+• VA refinances are backed by the U.S. Department of Veterans Affairs (VA) and come with some of the most flexible VA loan requirements and lowest rates available.
 However, you will need to be a qualified military borrower to be eligible.

-Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners on the previous day for each combination of loan program, loan term and loan amount.
+Current 30 year-fixed mortgage refinance rates are averaging: 7.21% Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners over the past seven days for each combination of loan program, loan term and loan amount.
 Rates and other loan terms are subject to lender approval and not guaranteed.
 Not all consumers may qualify.
 See LendingTree’s Terms of Use for more details.

-See whether refinancing makes sense for you using our mortgage refinance calculator.
+CalculatorSee whether refinancing makes sense for you using our mortgage refinance calculator.

-What is the current mortgage rates forecast for 2024?
+Rate Info What is the current mortgage rates forecast for 2024?

 Interest rates rose for most of 2023 but finally began to drop at the end of October, crossing below 7% by the end of the year.
 The current mortgage rates forecast is for rates to continue to trend downward long term.